aslepyan/arielslepyan.me/Fun.md

 ## Fun

 - PyGame -- please contact me for any code!
+Pygame is a really fun library to explore in Python because it allows you to build your own video games!
+Below are some games I have made.
   - **Dodge The Bullet**

 <img src="/pictures/DodgeTheBullet.png" width="400" />